devgianlu/go-coap-mqtt/README.md

 # go-coap-mqtt

-go-coap-mqtt is a CoAP <-> MQTT gateway written in Go.
+`go-coap-mqtt` is a CoAP <-> MQTT gateway written in Go.

+Messages can be sent and received from both MQTT and CoAP.
+The following ways of exchanging messages are supported:
+- Publishing an MQTT message to a particular topic
+- Making a CoAP `POST /pub` request with a JSON body containing the topic and payload
+- Subscribing to a particular MQTT topic
+- Observing the CoAP `GET /sub/{topic}` endpoint

 ## Testing